Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 *Source: [Primary Refresh Token (PRT) and Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/devices/concept-primary-refresh-token)*

 The JWT of the “PRT” can be read in cleartext by local user after unlocking the related Keychain entry.
 It contains the “Secret” but also a “Session_Key”.
 PRT is defined as “credential_type” in “Protocol Version” 3.0.
 I was not able to replay or “pass” the PRT in combination with various offensive tools (such as [AADInternals](https://www.google.com/search?client=safari&rls=en&q=aadinternals&ie=UTF-8&oe=UTF-8) or [ROADtools](https://github.com/dirkjanm/ROADtools)).
 It seems to be “incompatible” because of the different PRT Protocol version.
+Therefore it was not possible to verify if the PRT can be replayed as well.

 Compared to Windows 10 or newer devices, sensitive keys of the PRT will be not protected particular on macOS.
 The session key seems readable for the related user and value in the Keychain item is not encrypted by a transport key.
 On Windows devices, a “session key” can be only decrypted by using a “private transport key” which is secured by the TPM chip.